Kohirus/cppassist.nvim/README.md

 ## Usage🔨

 Place the cursor on the line where the declaration is located, and press the shortcut key to generate the corresponding definition.
-Be careful not to place the cursor at the semicolon, it will cause an error!

 If a function is defined on more than one line, place the cursor on the starting line in the function definition!